apache/beam/beam-site/documentation/sdks/nexmark.md

     flink-runner
     apex-runner

-The runner must also be specified like in any other Beam pipeline using
+The runner must also be specified like in any other Beam pipeline using:

     --runner

 Test data is deterministically synthesized on demand.
-The test data may be synthesized in the same pipeline as the query itself, or may be published to Pubsub.
+The test data may be synthesized in the same pipeline as the query itself, or may be published to Pub/Sub.

 The query results may be:

-* Published to Pubsub.
+* Published to Pub/Sub.
 * Written to text files as plain text.
 * Written to text files using an Avro encoding.
-* Send to BigQuery.
+* Sent to BigQuery.
 * Discarded.

 ### Common configuration parameters